collapsed-stacks/startups/questions/3590/is-it-worthwhile-to-setup-a-us-company-in-order-to-use-us-based-payment-solution.md

 - tagged: `united-states`, `taxes`, `payment`
 - score: 2

-<p>We would like to have a better payment solution and since we are offering services to the globe, is it worthwhile to setup a US company in order to use US based payment solution like Stripe? </p>
+We would like to have a better payment solution and since we are offering services to the globe, is it worthwhile to setup a US company in order to use US based payment solution like Stripe?

-<p>Especially we need to use subscriptions based billing which none of our current local payment providers is doing (or very expensive)</p>
+Especially we need to use subscriptions based billing which none of our current local payment providers is doing (or very expensive)

-<p>Are there any caveats? e.g. tax </p>
+Are there any caveats? e.g. tax

 ## Answer 3591